mike-ai-lab/cutlist/README.md

 ### 🐛 Report Issues
 Found a bug or need help?
 Contact us with:
 - Brief description of the issue

+## Local Documentation (example)

+A compact, branded HTML user guide that includes screenshots and quick references is available in the repository under the `example/` folder:

+- Open `example/EXTENSION_DOCUMENTATION.html` in your browser to view a user-friendly, styled documentation that uses the extension UI styles and the screenshots included in `example/`.

+This file is intended as a convenient, offline, developer-friendly user guide for distribution and demonstration purposes.
 - Steps to reproduce the problem
 - Expected vs actual behavior
 - Your SketchUp version and operating system